plotly/plotly.js/SECURITY.md

 ## Release Process

 plotly.js security fixes are normally released as "patch" releases on top of the current plotly.js version.
 For example if the current plotly.js version is 1.14.0 and we fix a security issue, we will release 1.14.1 with the fix.
-Security fixes may also be made as part of a major or minor plotly.js release, if the fix coincides with our normal release cycle.
-For example if the current plotly.js version is 1.14.0, we may release version 1.15.0 with the fix.
+Alternatively, security fixes may be made as part of a major or minor plotly.js release, if the fix coincides with our normal release cycle.
+For example if the current plotly.js version is 1.14.0, we may release version 1.15.0 with the fix instead of 1.14.1.

-Security fixes are also backported to older versions of plotly.js as required by paying Plotly On-Premise or Plotly Cloud customers.
+Security fixes are backported to older versions of plotly.js as required by paying Plotly On-Premise or Plotly Cloud customers.
 These fixes are released as "patch" releases, and are made available to the community once affected customers have upgraded.
 We also accept backports to older versions contributed by community members.

 Since the typical plotly.js use case involves trusted data, we do not remove old, potentially vulnerable versions from our GitHub repo or from our CDN.